Michael Gira

-Michael Rolfe Gira (/dʒəˈrɑː/; born February 19, 1954) is an American singer-songwriter, multi-instrumentalist, author and artist.
-He is the main force behind the New York City musical group Swans and fronted Angels of Light.
-He is also the founder of Young God Records.
+Michael Rolfe Gira (/dʒəˈrɑː/; born February 19, 1954) is an American singer-songwriter, composer, author and artist.
+Now based in New Mexico, he founded the band Swans, in which he sings and plays guitar, in New York City in the 1980s at the height of the no wave movement.
+He is also the founder of Young God Records and previously fronted Angels of Light.

-Biography

 Early life

-Michael Rolfe Gira was born February 19, 1954, in Los Angeles, California to Alice (née Shulte), originally from Iowa, and Robert Pierre Gira.
+Michael Rolfe Gira was born February 19, 1954, in Los Angeles to Alice (née Shulte), originally from Iowa, and Robert Pierre Gira.
 His mother was an alcoholic, and Gira spent much of his early life caring for his younger brother.
 Gira has commented that his parents were "not around much" during his early childhood.

 As an adolescent, Gira was arrested in California several times for petty crimes.
 Facing the risk of being incarcerated in a juvenile hall, he relocated with his father to Germany following a short stay in South Bend, Indiana.
 While in Germany, Gira ran away and hitchhiked across Europe, lived in Israel for a year, and spent four and a half months in an adult jail in Jerusalem for selling hashish.
-He turned 16 when in jail.
+He turned 16 while in jail.

 Returning to California around age seventeen, Gira worked at a bakery on Redondo Beach Pier, completed his GED, went to community college, and then attended Otis College of Art and Design in Los Angeles.
 He moved to New York in 1979, where he played in a band called Circus Mort, before forming the band Swans.
 In Manhattan, Gira found employment as a construction worker, doing demolition, sheetrock installation, and plastering.

+Career

 Swans

 Initially, Swans' focus was raw rhythm and abrasive textures, usually eschewing melody for visceral power, becoming known for their abrasive experimental and post-industrial sound.
 Their commercial success was limited, but Swans earned critical notice and had a devoted following.

 The band's lineup and sound evolved over time, and their music became somewhat more conventional.
 A marked shift in Swans' music came with inclusion of Gira's partner, Jarboe, who added her ethereal voice and synthesizers to the group in 1985.
 Gira and Swans spent the next twelve years releasing studio, live, and side-project albums.
 Gira's frustration with various record labels grew over time, and he disbanded Swans in 1997.

 However, in 2010, Gira decided to revive the band, with members new and old.
 They released a new album titled My Father Will Guide Me Up a Rope to the Sky.
 A second post-revival album, The Seer, was released in 2012.
 A third, To Be Kind, was released in 2014.
 All three were met with increasing critical acclaim.
-The Glowing Man followed and was released in June 2016.
-The band's latest album, Leaving Meaning, was released in 2019.
+The Glowing Man followed and was released in 2016.
+Leaving Meaning followed in 2019, and then The Beggar in 2023.
+Their seventeenth studio album, Birthing, was released in 2025.